 - The back-to-nature vibe with the spoiling benefits of a top hotel

 - Cool and clean suites with dreamy bathrooms and bags of indoor and outside space

 - Delicious food, with a seafood focus and tropical breakfasts

-- The fun, sociable open-air bar and lounge; there’s even a film projector for movies under the stars
+- The fun, sociable open-air bar and lounge; there’s a great cocktail menu and even a film projector for movies under the stars

 - A perfect place to relax and rejuvenate - surrounded by virgin rainforest and no phones or TVs to distract you

 - We were the very first guests so we didn’t see some of the finishing touches, but we’re assured it’s firing on all cylinders now

 - Beer and wine options are quite limited, but you're free to BYO from duty free

 - No WiFi, but that's half the point